rlindooren/vagrant-playground/ts-local-dev-server/README.md

 ## Creating and starting a Virtual Machine

+- Install [VirtualBox](https://www.virtualbox.org/) (skip this if you already have installed VirtualBox on your machine)

 - Install [Vagrant](https://www.vagrantup.com/) (skip this if Vagrant is already installed)

 - Create a directory and download the Vagrant file